yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Before the HOL - Migrating SQL databases to Azure.md

 In this task, you run an Azure Resource Manager (ARM) template to create the resources required for this hands-on lab.
 The components are deployed inside a new virtual network (VNet) to facilitate communication between the VMs and SQL MI.
 The ARM template also adds inbound and outbound security rules to the network security groups associated with SQL MI and the VMs, including opening port 3389 to allow RDP connections to the JumpBox.
 In addition to creating resources, the ARM template also executes PowerShell scripts on each of the VMs to install software and configure the servers.
 The resources created by the ARM template include:

 - A virtual network with three subnets, ManagedInstance, Management, and a Gateway subnet.
-- A virtual network gateway, associated with the Gateway subnet.
+- A virtual network gateway associated with the Gateway subnet.
 - A route table.
 - Azure SQL Managed Instance (SQL MI), added to the ManagedInstance subnet.
 - A JumpBox with Visual Studio 2019 Community Edition and SQL Server Management Studio (SSMS installed, added to the Management subnet).